erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 ### Feature Engineering:

-* Create `month` and `seasons`: Created new variables representing the month and seasons.
+* Created `month` and `seasons`: Created new variables representing the month and seasons.
-* Create `average_ndvi` and its **categorical** version: Created a new feature representing the average NDVI values using the four different locations.
+* Created `average_ndvi` and its **categorical** version: Created a new feature representing the average NDVI values using the four different locations.
 Then created a categorical version of average_ndvi to represent watery, soily, sparce_grassy areas.
-* Create **shifts** and **rolled averages** for the main climate variables:
+* Created **shifts** and **rolled averages** for the main climate variables:
-Research seems to indicate that past sustained heat, precipitation or humidity impacts dengue cases more profoundly than the climate situation right at the time of cases.
+Research seems to indicate that past sustained heat, precipitation or humidity impacts dengue cases more profoundly than the individual climate situation right at the time of cases.
   - Shifted the variables by 2 weeks to account for the mosquito to reach adulthood and the incubation period of the virus until someone tests positive.
-  - Engineered rolled means with a range of lags to see the variable with the highest correlation.
+  - Engineered rolled - cumulative means over a period of time ranging from 1 weeks to 20 weeks to see the variable with the highest correlation.
 The lag with the highest corralation was kept in the final dataset.
 The final lags ranged from 2 months to 4 months.

 ## Modeling
 ***